Is Quasar Optical Variability a Damped Random Walk?

 Before going to other models, we want to interpret the larger spread we observe in the best--fit $\gamma$ for the individual data light curves~(panel $b$ of Figure~\ref{fig:pe}).
 The difference of the dispersions between the individual best--fits in the data and mock light curves is $\sigma_{\gamma}=(\sigma_{\gamma, \mathrm{data}}^2-\sigma_{\gamma, \mathrm{mock}})^{1/2}=0.31$~($0.29$ if we drop the one extreme outlier).
-This can be interpreted either as evidence for intrinsic scatter or as evidence for problems in the photometric uncertainties $\sigma_m$.
+This can be interpreted either as evidence for intrinsic scatter if case I is correct, or as evidence for problems in the photometric uncertainties $\sigma_m$~(case II).
 As an experiment, we re-fit the PE model to the mock light curves after resetting $\sigma_m$ to be $20\%$ larger~($e=+0.2$) or smaller~($e=-0.2$) than the actual uncertainties used to generate the mock light curves.
 The results of the experiment are shown in Figure~\ref{fig:errtest}.
 When the noise is over-estimated, true variability power on short time scales is instead interpreted as noise, so the models shift to higher $\gamma$ for stronger correlations on short time scales.
 When the noise is under-estimated, noise on short time scales is interpreted as signal, so the models shift to lower $\gamma$ for weaker correlations.
 As expected, in Figure~\ref{fig:errtest}, over-estimating the errors biases the estimates of $\gamma$ to be high, with $\left<\gamma_\mathrm{mock}^{+}\right> = 1.30 \pm 0.04$~(panel a of Figure~\ref{fig:errtest}), and vice versa when under-estimating errors, $\left<\gamma_\mathrm{mock}^{-}\right> = 0.62 \pm 0.01$~(panel c of Figure~\ref{fig:errtest}).